-- Any raw spinach can be sautéed.
+- Baby spinach: Any raw spinach can be sautéed.
 I prefer to use baby spinach.
 It will be delicious and not slimy as long as it is cooked over medium to medium-high heat and cooked just until it is wilted.

 - Store leftovers in an airtight container in the fridge for up to 3 days.
 Reheat in the microwave at reduced power.

-- Freeze fully cooled spinach in freezer zipper bags for up to 2 months.
+- Freeze thoroughly cooled spinach in freezer zipper bags for up to 2 months.
 Frozen spinach does not reheat well.
 It may be too broken down and a little slimy to stand on its own.
 But it works well in dips, soups, pasta, quiche, and creamed spinach.

 Recipe Variations

-- Meat – add crisp bacon or crisp pancetta for a heartier side dish.
+- Meat: add crisp bacon or crisp pancetta for a heartier side dish.

-- Vegetables – add onions, mushrooms, bell peppers, or shallots.
+- Vegetables: add onions, mushrooms, bell peppers, or shallots.

-Sautéed Spinach
+Sautéed Spinach Recipe

 Ingredients